 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for him or her, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

-Radiation therapy is the use of x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of x-rays to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 In the past, treatments for Hodgkin lymphoma used high doses of radiation therapy to all of the lymph node areas.
-Children treated this way had problems with muscle and bone growth and had a higher risk of second cancers as they got older.
-Today, treatment with radiation therapy alone is never used for children.
-Much more commonly, doctors combine chemotherapy (see above) with low-dose radiation therapy given to areas where the lymph nodes contain cancer cells.
+Children treated this way had problems with muscle and bone growth and had a higher risk of heart disease and second cancers as they got older.
+Today, treatment with radiation therapy alone is never used for children, but low-dose radiation therapy may be given to areas where the lymph nodes contain cancer cells.
 This approach reduces the amount of radiation therapy to the body compared with previous regimens.

 The need for radiation therapy is determined by the stage of disease and how well the disease responds to chemotherapy.
-Clinical trials are currently in progress to identify patients whose disease can be treated successfully using chemotherapy alone (see Latest Research).
+Clinical trials are currently in progress to identify patients whose disease can be treated successfully using chemotherapy alone.
+See the Latest Research section for more information.
 However, radiation therapy is a very effective treatment for Hodgkin lymphoma and plays a major role in curing the disease.

-In general, short-term side effects from radiation therapy include tiredness, sore throat, dry mouth, mild skin reactions, upset stomach, and loose bowel movements.
+In general, short-term side effects from radiation therapy include tiredness, sore throat, dry mouth, mild skin reactions, upset stomach, and loose bowel movements, depending on the parts of the body affected by radiation treatment.
 Long-term side effects of radiation therapy may include growth problems of bones and soft tissues; dental, thyroid, heart, and lung problems; and second cancers.
 In particular, girls treated for Hodgkin lymphoma with radiation to the mediastinum (chest area) are at increased risk of breast cancer.
 Learn more about radiation therapy.

 Getting care for symptoms and side effects